jeangoisse/CE-Boomspears/README.md

 Inspired by Mad-Max Fury Road and WW2 Asian anti-tank skills, we proudly want you the *Boomspears!*.

 Boomspears are throwable, highly dangerous both for users and for foes, explosive javelin designed to be a true alternative to stickbombs and molotovs.
-It is highly effective against armored pawns and mechs, at the cost of unprecise shots and dangerous range of use.
+It is highly effective against armored pawns and mechs, at the cost of unprecise shots and a relatively dangerous range of use.
-Ennemy tribals will come equipped with it so, be aware of that before they reach your walls and transform themselves, their friends and you into some bloody fireworks.
+Ennemies will come equipped with it so, be aware of that before they reach your walls and transform themselves, their friends and you into some bloody fireworks.

 Imagine it as a pila with a homemade and rudimentary explosive charge at the end :